danialgoodwin/gridpapertemplates.com/README.md

 ## TODO
+- Add donate button (accept PayPal and Bitcoin/BitPay)
+- Add spinner for choice between paper sizes.
+This can be done without JavaScript
 - Add ability for users/browser to cache PDFs for at least a week
 - Ability to adjust paper size, for example 8.5x11" vs A4
 - Ability to adjust lines, for example dotted vs solid